ralhei/pyRserve/doc/intro.rst

 it can run on a remote machine and all variable  access and function calls will be delegated there through the network.

-Furthermore - and this makes everything feel very pythonic - all data structures will automatically be converted from native R to native Python types and back.
+Furthermore - and this makes everything feel very pythonic - all data structures will automatically be converted from native R to native Python and numpy types and back.

 Why is pyRserve still 'beta'?
 ------------------------------------------------------